Frequently Asked Questions

 Marin is very pet-friendly and offers a number of amenities for the pet owner.

-For a complete list of pet-friendly beaches and hotels, please visit our website, or stop by our office to get a copy, or contact our office Monday – Friday at 415-925-2060.
+For a complete list of pet-friendly beaches and hotels, please visit our website, or download a copy of our Visitor Guide, or contact our office Monday – Friday at 415-925-2060.

 9. What about Farmers Markets?